THE adrenal hormone test

 Why do this test?
 For what symptoms?

-Your results will end the guesswork about your individual HPA-D (a more accurate name for adrenal fatigue).
+Your results will end the guesswork about whether or not the root cause of your symptoms is due to adrenal fatigue (HPA-D).
 This can include any of the following symptoms:

 - Second wind late at night